 E.g., A company is issuing Rights in the ratio of 1:2 for the price Rs.100 means that you can get 50% extra shares of the company of the existing shares you have, each for the price of Rs.100

 Note: The rights have to be applied before the ending date, if there is oversubscription, then the shares are allotted in the ratio of subscription done.

 The companies that come with the rights issue and the issue gets oversubscribed then; the company is considered to be fundamentally strong.

 Preference Share Allotment: In this, the company issues new shares to the promoters, the new shares are issued with the six months avg.
 CMP of the company.

 Promoters are nothing but owners of the company who have maximum shares of the company.

 Note: If the Preference share allotment price is much less than CMP, then the company is not genuine and vice-versa.

-QIP: Qualified Institutional Placement – In this the company issues new shares at a determined price to other companies or firms.
+Qualified Institutional Placement – In this, the company issues new shares at a determined price to other companies or firms.

-ADR & GDR (American Depository Receipt & Global Dipository Receipt) – In this company issues new shares to American Share holders and Global share holders respectively.
+ADR & GDR (American Depository Receipt & Global Depository Receipt) – In this company issues new shares to American Shareholders and Global shareholders respectively.

-Note: If the ADR or GDR issues is near to CMP, the company is genuine but if it much less than the CMP, then it is not trustful.
+Note: If the ADR or GDR issues is near to CMP, the company is genuine, but if it is much less than the CMP, then it is not trustful.